Screw Diets! Try This Common Sense Diet Plan

 2. If You Don’t Want to Be Fat, then Stop Eating Fat! – You can’t get any more real about it.
 If you want to drop the weight, then you need to cut out fat from your diet.
 Eating bad fats, like those found in fried and processed foods, will only make you fat!

 4. Eat What Fills You Up – Some foods make you feel full for longer because they take longer to digest.
 One of these major nutrients is protein.
 Common sense would tell you that if you eat more protein, you’ll feel more satisfied and eat less as a result.
 And it’s true.
 Protein is a great way to avoid those deadly cravings.
-Add a protein supplement like Gaspari Nutrition Myofusion to your diet and try a protein shake for breakfast!
-Another filling option is fiber, so find it where you can!
+Add a protein supplement like How to Quit Sugar in 30 Days to your diet and try a protein shake for breakfast!
+Another filling option is fiber, so grab some fruits and vegetables whenever you can!

 5. Keep Your Metabolism in High Gear – Your body really is a machine, and food is its fuel.
 So the more often you eat throughout the day, the more you’ll keep your engine revved up.
 Cutting your 3 meals into 6 smaller meals will help stabilize your metabolism and improve your body’s ability to burn fat all day long.